 You may download the Application for Absentee Ballot (PDF).
 Complete the form mail to the clerk’s office with a copy of your photo ID, if not previously provided.
 Your application must be received by the clerk no later than 5:00 p.m. on the Thursday before the election in order for an absentee ballot to be sent to you.

 Hudson, WI 54016

-Voters who are Indefinitely confined, meaning they have a difficult time getting to the polls due to age, illness, infirmity, or disability, may request that a ballot be automatically sent to them for each election.
+Voters who are indefinitely confined, meaning they have a difficult time getting to the polls due to age, illness, infirmity, or disability, may request that a ballot be automatically sent to them for each election.
 Indefinitely confined voters do not need to provide a photo ID with their absentee ballot request.
-If you or someone you know are indefinitely confined you will make this designation in box 6 of the Application for Absentee Ballot (PDF).
+If you or someone you know is indefinitely confined you will make this designation in box 6 of the Application for Absentee Ballot (PDF).

 Email or Fax